ga4gh/Get-Started-with-GA4GH-APIs/README.md

 ## Introduction

-Welcome to the tutorial outline for _**GA4GH: An introduction to federated genomics using the GA4GH Starter Kit and real-world data platforms**_.
-This tutorial will be (has been) presented at the ISMB conference on Sunday, July 10th, 2022 in Madison, Wisconsin, USA.
+Welcome to the tutorial outline for _**Get Started with GA4GH APIs: An introduction to federated genomics using the GA4GH Starter Kit**_.
+This tutorial will be (has been) presented at the eLwazi workshop on July 10th - 12th, 2023 in Cape Town, South Africa.

 The Global Alliance for Genomics and Health (GA4GH) is an international technical standards-setting organization, enabling genomic data sharing.
 Through its standards, GA4GH aims to promote a federated model of data sharing, in which researchers can seamlessly access data from multiple sources in an international network using common tools and protocols, and data providers can securely share data with trusted researchers while still maintaining ownership and control over their data.

+TODO: update this section
 In this tutorial, we explore four GA4GH standardized API interfaces that enable federated data access and analysis.
 The first API standard, **Data Repository Service (DRS)**, provides minimal metadata and access information about files that can be used as input to analytical workflows.
 The second standard, **Workflow Execution Service (WES)**, enables researchers to remotely run workflows defined in Common Workflow Language (CWL), Workflow Description Language (WDL), or Nextflow on an input dataset of interest.
 The third standard, **Data Connect**, allows researchers to search and filter biomedical datasets based on criteria of interest.
 Lastly, **GA4GH Passports** grants researchers fine-grained permission sets for data and compute resources they are allowed to access, and is used to control researcher access to resources behind the other three APIs.

 We will explore two perspectives